gradle/gradle/design-docs/publication-model.md

 The 'artifact' creation method will accept the following forms of input:
 * A PublishArtifact, that will be adapted to IvyArtifact
 * An AbstractArchiveTask, that will be adapted to IvyArtifact
-* A Task or TaskOutputs, that will be adapted to IvyArtifact
 * Anything that is valid input to Project.file()
 * Any of the previous 4, together with a configuration closure that permits setting of name, type, classifier, extension and builtBy properties
 * A map with 'file' entry, that is interpreted as per Project.file().
 Additional entries for 'name', 'type', 'extension', 'classifier' and 'builtBy'.